 If you end up being directed towards a rehab facility, they may also want to have a similar conversation with you.

-If and when your personal needs are assessed in any context, you may be wondering what kinds of questions you’re likely to be asked.
+If and when your personal needs are assessed in any context, you may be wondering what kind of questions you’re likely to be asked.

 - What are you addicted to?

 - Does anyone else know about your addiction?